netboz/bbsvx/README.md

 * Gcc
 * libexpat 1.95 or higher
 * Libyaml 0.1.4 or higher
-* Erlang/OTP 26.2 or higher.
+* Erlang/OTP 26.2 or higher
-* OpenSSL 1.0.0 or higher for encryption.
+* OpenSSL 1.0.0 or higher for encryption

-  and a few more.
+  ... and a few more.

 Build
 -----